jundaf2/FETD-MFEM/README.md

 make
 ./fetd
 ```
-One can modify the settings of the FETD problem in `fetd.cpp`.
+One can modify the settings of the FETD problem in the entry point -- `fetd.cpp`.